Your Trusted, Local Bed Bug Exterminator

 Keep in mind that bed bugs can easily be missed during a visual inspection.
 It is better to have someone with a trained eye from a reputable pest control company perform the inspection.

 If measures aren’t taken to eliminate the bed bug population, they will continue to breed and multiply.
 A pregnant female can cause an infestation to escalate to the thousands in only half a year.
-They can also survive up to a year without feeding.
-Excessive reproduction or lack of food will eventually force the bedbugs to other areas of the house, making the treatment much more expensive and time consuming.
+It is important to take action at the first signs of a bed bug infestation so it does not get out of hand.

 Can I prevent bed bugs?